30602 Private Sidney James Jones, 3rd Battalion Northamptonshire Regiment, later 29th Battalion Middlesex Regiment and 179884 Labour Corps

 It was usual for some of the older boys to take time off school for work, especially farm work, but they needed to pass their Labour Certificate first to be allowed to do this.
-On 4th August 1899, when Sidney, aged 12, was too young to leave school without a Certificate, an entry in the School Log Book reads:
+On 4th August 1899, when Sidney, aged 12, was too young to leave school without a Certificate, an entry in the School Log Book records that:

-I hear several children who have not a Certificate have gone for a holiday.
+Several children who have not a Certificate have gone for a holiday.
 I had a letter from the father of Sydney Jones to know if he could go to work.
 I told him the rules; the boy is away at harvest work I believe.

 Leaving School 5